THE BEST OF BOTH WORLDS

 In the 1970s, IWC began researching ways of improving existing materials and using new ones.
 One such project aimed to increase the scratch resistance of relatively soft stainless steel by hardening it with tungsten.
 As part of the collaboration with the Porsche Design studio, titanium came to the attention of the engineers.
 In 1980, IWC unveiled the Porsche Design Titanium Chronograph, the world’s first wristwatch with a titanium case and bracelet.
 The next premiere was not long in coming: in 1986, the Da Vinci Perpetual Calendar was the first ever wristwatch with a case made of black zirconium oxide ceramic.

 Every material is different and has specific properties of its own.
 Titanium, for example, is lightweight and shatterproof, while ceramic is virtually non-wearing and highly scratch-resistant.
 So, what about combining the advantages of these two traditional IWC materials?
 After a development period of over five years, IWC’s materials engineers finally achieved this extraordinary feat with Ceratanium®.
-The new material is as light and robust as titanium but as hard and scratch-resistant as ceramic.
+The new material is almost as light and robust as titanium but similarly scratch-resistant as ceramic.

 IT ALL STARTS WITH A SPECIAL TITANIUM ALLOY